-With a handle on your trade-in's value, downpayment and financing terms, you can hone your price range with the "How much will my monthly car payments be? " calculator.
+With a handle on your trade-in's value, downpayment and financing terms, you can hone your price range with a calculator.
 Try various purchase prices until the monthly payment is in line with your budget.

 Step 5: Research your new car

 Visit Edmunds, MSNAutos or USAToday to retrieve a list of cars that meet your price and needs.
 You can search cars by year, vehicle type, and price range.
 The results, which are a little different on each site, include photos and key information for each model, including its TMV (true market value), MSRP and Invoice price.
 MSRP is the suggested retail price, while the Invoice price is what the dealer pays for the vehicle before rebates and other incentives.
 You can also request multiple price quotes from local dealers.
 Another web site that offers similar services, including exclusive online services for members, is AAA.

 If you are considering a pre-owned vehicle, try and get the VIN (vehicle identification number) so you can check its history at CarFax.
 You can order a single report for $19.99 or an unlimited number of vehicle reports for $24.99.
 It's a great investment to make sure that you are buying a vehicle previously damaged in a flood or a serious accident.